Course Outline

 On Canvas, you will be provided with a range of teaching strategies that can be used to teach reading, writing, and oral language.

-From the list that is provided, choose 12 strategies that can be used to address the Content Descriptors/ Elaborations in ACARA: English in Early, Middle, and Upper Primary
+From the list that is provided, choose 12 strategies that can be used to address the Content Descriptors/ Elaborations in ACARA: English in Early, Middle, and Upper Primary.

-justify your choice of strategy according to how it can develop student's use of cueing systems and processing strategies in relation to Australian Curriculum: English Learning Outcomes.
-Comment on modifications of use for a range of learners.
+When assembling the portfolio that is to be 'Principal ready' and is organised according to one strategy per page, remember to: explain the purpose of each teaching strategy, outline the procedure required for its implementation, justify your choice of strategy according to how it can develop students' use of cueing systems and processing strategies in relation to the Australian Curriculum: English Learning Outcomes.

 Criteria: